browserengineering/book/book/styles.md

 ```

 This builds upon `word`, `whitespace`, and `literal` to build a more
-complicated parsing function.[^technically-different] And note that if
+complicated parsing function.
+And note that if
 `i` does not actually point to a property-value pair, one of the
 `word` calls, or the `literal` call, will fail.
 When we parse rule
 bodies, we can catch this error to skip property-value pairs that
 don't parse:

-[^technically-different]: In reality properties and values have
-    different syntaxes, so using `word` for both isn't quite right,
-    but our browser supports few enough values in our parser that this
-    simplification will be alright.

 ``` {.python indent=4}
 def body(self, i):